seanyx/RivWidthCloudPaper/README.md

 Yang, X., T.M.
 Pavelsky, G.H.
 Allen, and G. Donchyts (2019), RivWidthCloud: An Automated Google Earth Engine algorithm for river width extraction from remotely sensed imagery, IEEE Geoscience and Remote Sensing Letters.
 DOI: 10.1109/LGRS.2019.2920225

-An early access of which can be find at: https://ieeexplore.ieee.org/document/8752013
+An early access of this article can be found at: https://ieeexplore.ieee.org/document/8752013

+## Contact

+We welcome any feedback and suggestion of improvements.
+If you have any question about the algorithm, please don't hesitate to contact me at yangxiao@live.unc.edu.